 It's quite likely.
 The use of good ventilation has already increased a lot.
-In terms of technology like nanoe™ X, like everything else, it's a case of finding the right balance.
+In terms of a technology like nanoe™ X, like everything else it's a case of finding the right balance.
 If it’s an existing building, you need to first check whether the technology is compatible with the current infrastructure and also whether the investment makes financial sense.
 But if it’s a new building, it makes a lot of sense to incorporate this kind of technology right from the start.

 Jose Luis Cárdenas Dueñas